-The tour begins and ends at VBT Headquarters in Bristol,
+The tour begins at VBT Headquarters in Bristol,

 Vermont.
 Guests driving to the tour may leave their car in the VBT lot without

 charge for the duration of the tour.
 From Bristol, we will shuttle to our first